 Lower Manas is the fourth Principle and Vâyu sheath, under the rule of Jupiter; and it corresponds with two colors and tones according to the influence to which it yields.
-It is so prone to be ruled by desires that it is often called Kâma-Manas. and in this positive state it takes the complementary color of Kâma, green, with the tone Fa.
-When aspiring, and therefore receptive to vibrations from Higher Manas, it reflects blue with the This Principle is the thinking power tone Sol. of the physical man (the objective mind), functioning in the brain and nervous system. opportunity or ambition, a man may acquire marked intellectual ability without possessing even a dawning sense of the powers of Higher Manas.
-This is the condition of materialists, who may be strong personalities without gaining individuality, being complacently satisfied with the tremendous development of the lower self.
+It is so prone to be ruled by desires that it is often called Kâma-Manas, and in this positive state it takes the complementary color of Kâma, green, with the tone Fa.
+When aspiring, and therefore receptive to vibrations from Higher Manas, it reflects blue with the tone Sol.
+This Principle is the thinking power of the physical man (the objective mind), functioning in the brain and nervous system.
+Through opportunity or ambition, a man may acquire marked intellectual ability without possessing even a dawning sense of the powers of Higher Manas.
+This is the condition of materialists, who may be strong personalities without gaining individuality.